Coaching Principles

 - The coach will be qualified to design, implement and evaluate

-the process and outcome of long term/specialist coaching programs
+the process and outcome of long-term/specialist coaching programs

 - The coach will be qualified to generate, direct and manage the

-implementation of cutting edge coaching solutions and programs
+implementation of cutting-edge coaching solutions and programs

 The five levels provide coaches with a progressive development

-the level of performer being coached.
+the level of the performer being coached.

 Coaching Process

-The coaching process comprises of three elements:
+The coaching process comprises three elements:

-- Planning - developing short and long term training programs to help your athlete achieve their goals
+- Planning - developing short and long-term training programs to help your athlete achieve their goals

 - Conducting - delivery of training programs

 - Evaluating - evaluation of the programs, athlete development and your coaching.
-This element may result in adjustment of your athlete's training program and your coaching.
+This element may result in an adjustment of your athlete's training program and your coaching.

-The Coach's Non-technical Tool Box
+The Coach's Non-Technical Tool Box

 The following information was first published in Issue 28 of the FHS